-If the Primary Machine Operator or a Secondary Machine Operator no longer has the account number or cannot remember the Account Password, then identifying information of the Primary Machine Operator or a Secondary Machine Operator obtained during registration may be used to authenticate the Primary Machine Operator or a Secondary Machine Operator or a Secondary Machine Operator or a Secondary Machine Operator can be called at the phone number previously established for the Primary Machine Operator as discussed in Section 3.2.3.4.)
+If the Primary Machine Operator or a Secondary Machine Operator no longer has the account number or cannot remember the Account Password, then identifying information of the Primary Machine Operator or a Secondary Machine Operator obtained during registration may be used to authenticate the Primary Machine Operator or a Secondary Machine Operator's request (e.g. the Primary Machine Operator or a Secondary Machine Operator can be called at the phone number previously established for the Primary Machine Operator as discussed in Section 3.2.3.4.)